 - Get a PayPal Premier or Business account so you can accept credit card payments.

 - Add your products to your site.
 You can do this by following the instructions in the video above; if you bought a premium theme, they may have their own tutorials for you.

 Did you get a headache as soon as I used the word “hosting”?
 If so, I apologize.
 You’ll probably be much better off using an online store builder.
 These handle just about all the logistics for you, with features designed for adding products to your site, built-in shopping carts, and even help with things like shipping and taxes in most cases.

-As of January 2016, both Shopify and Bigcommerce charge about $30 a month for their basic stores, which are all that a small business needs.
-That means you’ll have to pay at least $360 per year for their services.
+As of February 2019, both Shopify and BigCommerce charge about $30 a month for their basic stores, which are all a small business needs.
+That means you’ll have to pay at least $360~ per year for their services.
 You’ll also end up paying a few extra dollars here and there for things like your domain name and possibly a few add-ons, so $400 per year is the lowest I would expect to pay.

 Most online store builders teach you everything you need to know to create your ecommerce site.
-For example, you can find complete guides at the Shopify Manual or at Bigcommerce University.
+For example, you can find complete guides at the Shopify Help Center or the BigCommerce Knowledge Base.
 Just follow their instructions and you’ll have your storefront set up in no time.